BUGS-NYU/TerminalWorkshop/README.txt

 ### cd ~/Desktop
 ### $ git clone https://github.com/BUGS-NYU/TerminalWorkshop

 Hey, could you help me with some things?
 Nadira gave me these simple computer tasks to do but I’m terrible with computers.
-I had Joanna write up this up for me because I don’t even know how to do that.
+I had Joanna write this up for me because I don’t even know how to do that.
 I could really use your help with these tasks.
 Thanks a lot!
 - David (written by Joanna)
 ____________________
 ____________________